Kamahl19/react-starter/README.md

 - `less` - dynamic stylesheet language
 - `react-router` - declarative routing
   - `connected-react-router` - Redux binding for React Router
+  - `use-react-router` - Hooks for working with React Router
 - `redux` - a state container
   - `redux-saga` - a side effect model for Redux apps
   - `redux-auth-wrapper` - a HOC for handling Authentication and Authorization